 Silk has long been a popular fabric due to its luxurious feel and lustrous appearance.
-However, traditional silk production involves the use of silk worms, which is not vegan-friendly.
+However, traditional silk production involves the use of silk worms which are often killed in the process, which is not vegan-friendly.
 In recent years, there has been a growing demand for vegan silk alternatives made from plant-based sources.
 In this blog post, we will explore different kinds of plant-based vegan silk.

 Bamboo silk is a plant-based alternative to traditional silk that is made from bamboo fibers.
 It is also known as bamboo rayon or viscose.
 Bamboo silk is soft, smooth, and lightweight, making it a popular choice for clothing items such as dresses, skirts, and scarves.
 Bamboo silk is also an eco-friendly option as bamboo is a sustainable and fast-growing plant that requires minimal water and no pesticides.